dkrajzew/grebakker/docs/index.md

 ## Introduction

-__grebakker__ is a script that backups files and folders into a defined folder.

-__grebakker__ uses json to define what should be backupped and how - copied or compressed.
-The json files can reference each other.

-__grebakker__ does not need any external applications, libraries, or modules besides plain Python.
+__grebakker__ is a script that backups files and folders into a defined folder. __grebakker__ uses json to define what should be backupped and how - copied or compressed.
+The json files can reference each other. __grebakker__ does not need any external applications, libraries, or modules besides plain Python.

+__grebakker__ is in a very early development stage.
+I use it successfully, but there are different things that should be streamlined. **I would be glad to get any feedback on this.**

 ## Usage